telerik/blazor-docs/components/calendar/overview.md

 ````

->tip The `Date` parameter indicates the view the user is in.
-You can use its `DateChanged` event to know when the user browses through the Calendar.

 ## Navigation

 The Calendar navigation allows the user to navigate through several views that represent different periods of time, for example, a month or a year.
 You can control the calendar level (view) at which the user starts, to what detail (view) they can go, the min, max, and current date.
 To make the Calendar display a specific date programmatically, you can use the `Date` and `View` parameters that support two-way binding.
 [Read more about the Calendar navigation...]({%slug components/calendar/navigation%})